- What is a DSLR Camera?

 - Regular lenses shoot a scene essentially as you see it.
 They’re an all-purpose option in the range of 35 to 80 mm.

-- Telephoto lenses fall in the spectrum of 75 to 300 mm and are great for shooting subjects far away.
+- Telephoto lenses fall in the spectrum of 75 to 300 mm and are great for shooting far away subjects.

 - Super telephoto lenses offer an even greater distance of 200 to 400 mm and are commonly used by bird photographers.

 - Wide-angle lenses are built for capturing panorama shots.
-They typically fall in the range of 14 to 35 mm.
+They typically fall within the range of 14 to 35 mm.